Acetaminophen / doxylamine / phenylephrine Side Effects

 chest pain, rapid pulse, fast or uneven heart rate;

 liver problems--nausea, upper stomach pain, itching, tiredness, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes); or

 dangerously high blood pressure--severe headache, blurred vision, pounding in your neck or ears, nosebleed, anxiety.

 Side effects such as dry mouth, constipation, and confusion may be more likely in older adults.

 feeling restless or excited (especially in children); or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.

-Not all side effects for acetaminophen / doxylamine / phenylephrine may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of acetaminophen / doxylamine / phenylephrine may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about acetaminophen/doxylamine/phenylephrine

 - Drug Interactions